hitch17/roku/README.md

+This is a fork of https://github.com/matthewdowney/roku and includes a patch from https://github.com/giflw/roku.

+All I've done is some code reorganization and formatting, then add power and volume controls for my Roku TV.

 This roku tool was written to allow access to a Roku box from the command line.
 It also includes a simple GUI.
   Installation
 ================